 Eventually, we were referred to a Consultant who arranged more blood tests and an MRI scan.

-During this time, my Daughter was in pain with her head and legs and the slightest thing would wipe her out, she kept trying to go to school, but just spent her time in the medical room.
+During this time, my Daughter was in pain with her head and legs.
+The slightest thing would wipe her out.
+Although she kept trying to go to school, but just spent her time in the medical room.
 She would cry in pain.

 She has recently started physiotherapy, which is still early days yet so will keep you updated.